 Getting new customers is one of the most important and challenging aspects of any business.
-We found it’s the number one concern for subscription box entrepreneurs after launching their box, and it’s the reason we started the Cratejoy Marketplace a little over a year ago.
+We found it’s the number one concern for subscription box entrepreneurs after launching their box.

-We’ve also learned a lot about subscription box marketing ourselves.
-In fact, in the last three months we’ve doubled the amount of sales and traffic to the Marketplace.
-Several merchants have noticed the increase in sales and asked about our marketing efforts, so here’s an inside look at some of the campaigns and techniques that have been especially successful for us.
+Since launching Cratejoy, we’ve also learned a lot about subscription box marketing ourselves.
+In fact, in the last three months we’ve doubled the amount of sales and traffic to Cratejoy.
+Several sellers have noticed the increase in sales and asked about our marketing efforts, so here’s an inside look at some of the campaigns and techniques that have been especially successful for us.

 Facebook and Instagram Marketing

 Facebook and Instagram have been great platforms for subscription box marketing.
-They scale well and have introduced Cratejoy and its merchants to a broad audience.
+They scale well and have introduced Cratejoy and its sellers to a broad audience.

 Rachael Hyde, who’s been interning with the Cratejoy marketing team this year, produces terrific short videos.